Urinary incontinence (also known as bladder leakage)

-- The bladder does not contract well and doesn’t empty completely.
+- The bladder may not contract well and as a result it doesn’t empty completely.

-- The sphincter or the pelvic floor muscle is weak and it is harder to hold the urine in.
+- The sphincter or the pelvic floor muscles are weak and it is harder to hold the urine in.

-- The bladder and sphincter do not work together and the person is either incontinent of urine or unable to void.
+- The bladder and sphincter do not work together and the person experiences either leakage of urine or the inability to void.

-- Some medications make it harder to empty the bladder so there is always some urine present in the bladder and the person needs to void (or pass urine) often.
+- Some medications can make it harder to empty the bladder.
+This can mean that there is always some urine present in the bladder and the person needs to void (or pass urine) often.

-- Bladder infections may cause a person to leak.
+- Bladder infections may cause a person to leak urine.

-- There are several illnesses that can contribute to incontinence such as MS, Parkinson’s disease, stroke, and dementia, to name a few.
+- There are several illnesses that can contribute to incontinence such as Multiple Sclerosis, Parkinson’s disease, stroke, and dementia to name a few.

 Are there strategies to help regain bladder control?

-- Be sure to drink at least eight glasses of water a day (unless otherwise instructed by a health care professional).
+- Drink at least eight glasses of water a day (unless otherwise instructed by a health care professional).
 Some people limit their fluid intake to reduce the leakage.
 However, this is not a good idea because the bladder does not like concentrated urine so it tries to get rid of it.
-This means frequent trips to the bathroom with not much passed each time.
+This means frequent trips to the bathroom with not much urine passed each time.

 - Limit the amount of citrus juices as these also irritate the bladder.

 - Make sure bowels are moved every day or every other day.

-- Empty the bladder every 2-4 hours as soon as the urge is felt; it shouldn’t be put off.
+- Empty the bladder every 2-4 hours or as soon as the urge is felt.
+Urination should not be put off.

 - Learn to do Kegel exercises.

 Products to help manage the bladder leakage

 - Use disposable incontinence products that are made to hold urine.
-Sanitary pads are not designed for urine leakage and will not hold it.
-There are several brands of products, so ask for samples rather than buy a whole package.
+Sanitary pads are not designed for urine leakage and will not be useful.
+There are several brands of incontinence products.
+It is best to ask for samples rather than buy a whole package.
 The better products have material inside the pad that absorbs the urine and turns it into a gel.
-These bladder leakage products help prevent leakage and odour from urine.
+These products help prevent both leakage and odour.